 In September 2010, the Company acquired a 100% interest in, and clear title to, the Tropico property, in consideration for 800,000 common shares of the Company, valued at \$400,000, and five-year warrants, which can be exercised to acquire an additional 800,000 common shares, from Anthem Resources Incorporated, Almaden Minerals Corp. and Minera Cascabel S.A. de C.V, superseding all previous agreements.
 The total acquisition costs for the Tropico property amounted to \$686,784.
-Mining concession fees due January 31, 2014 and July 31, 2014 remain outstanding and are estimated to be \$100,000 with penalties and interest.
-In addition, mining concession fees due January 31, 2015 remain outstanding.
+Mining concession fees due twice a year from January 31, 2014 remain outstanding and are estimated to be \$100,000 a year.
+Interest and penalties would be accessed.
 The Company recognized an impairment loss of \$686,784 against the Tropico mineral properties during the year ended December 31, 2014, which has written down the property to \$nil.
 In addition, field equipment was written off.

-(an exploration stage enterprise) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the six months ended June 30, 2015 and 2014 (Unaudited - expressed in Canadian dollars)
+(an exploration stage enterprise) NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the nine months ended September 30, 2015 and 2014 (Unaudited - expressed in Canadian dollars)